Olivia Digital Mode Radioteletype on HF Olivia@groups.io

 Please join our Olivia-mode email group:

-Also, be aware that we have a Facebook group dedicated to instant communication for spotting, scheduling, and so on, at https://www.facebook.com/groups/olivia.hf/ -- please join this group, if you are on Facebook.
+The Facebook group is dedicated to instant communication for spotting, scheduling, and so on please join this group, and the Facebook group, if you are on Facebook.

 Since Olivia signals can be decoded even when received signals are extremely weak, (signal to noise ratio of -14db), signals strong enough to be decoded are sometimes below the noise floor and therefore impossible to search for manually.
 As a result, amateur radio operators have voluntarily decided upon channelization for this mode.
 This channelization allows even imperceptibly weak signals to be properly tuned for reception and decoding.
 By common convention amateur stations initiate contacts utilizing 8/250, 16/500, or 32/1000 configuration of the OLIVIA mode and then switch to other configurations to continue the conversation.
 The following table lists the common center frequencies used in the amateur radio bands.